Anneleen-VA/anneleenvernaillen.com/content/ceramics.md

 highlightImg: 4iconsv2-02.png
 ---

-# Ceramics
+# Ceramics<br>The purity of porcelain

 :::div{.col-left}

-The behavior of clay - and porcelain in particular - on a wheel fascinates me beyond words.
+The behavior of clay on a wheel - and porcelain in particular - **fascinates me** beyond words.
 This craftmanship requires concentration, practice and focus, but the tranquility it brings… so zen.
-From my first contact with clay my focus has been on the form.
+A wonderful craft and material to explore…
+**This pure and delicate material fits perfectly with my personal preference for sleek**

 :::
 :::div{.col-right}

-The tension in the form created by turning remains even when I consciously start to distort.
-A wonderful thing to explore… Combined with my own photographic interpretations, I have found my own voice.
+ **design**.
+Here too, I look for that straightforward approach without bells and whistles, **the virtue of pure forms**.
+By combining my photographic interpretations with the purity of porcelain, I have found a voice of my own which perfectly reflects my personality.

 :::
 :::div{.col-clear}